JuliaAI/CategoricalDistributions.jl/README.md

 julia> pdf(d2, "maybe")
 0.0

-julia> pdf(d2, "okay")
+julia> pdf(d2, "okay")https://github.com/JuliaAI/CategoricalDistributions.jl#measures-over-finite-labeled-sets
 ERROR: DomainError with Value okay not in pool. :
 ```

 Arrays of `UnivariateFinite` distributions are defined using the same
 constructor.
-Broadcasting methods, such as `pdf`, is optimized for
+Broadcasting methods, such as `pdf`, are optimized for
 such arrays:

 ```